From Split: Plitvice Lakes National Park Guided Tour

 Guided Commentary: Stories That Bring It All to Life

-One of the most frequently praised aspects is the knowledgeable guides.
+One of the most frequently praised aspects is the guides.
 Multiple reviews mention guides like Sanja, Larry, and Lovro, who make the experience engaging with stories, local insights, and humor.
 For example, a reviewer noted, “Sanja was a wealth of information, providing stories and histories along the way,” making the trip more than just a walk through nature.

 The Crowds and Timing